CenterForDigitalHumanities/rerum_server/API.md

 ~~~

 ## PUT
+ >**NB:** `__rerum`, `@id` and `_id` updates are ignored.
+ >
+ > Updates to released or deleted objects fail with an error.

 ### Update

 Replace an existing record through reference to its internal
 RERUM id.
 This will have the effects of update, set, and unset actions.
-New keys will be created and keys not present in the request will be dropped.
+New keys will be created and keys not present in the request will not be present in the resulting object.
-When an object is updated, the `@id` will change, as the previous
+When an object is updated, the `@id` will change.
+This results in the need to track history and
-version will maintain its place in the history of that object.
+the previous version will be represented in the `__rerum.history.previous` of the resulting object.

 | Patterns | Payloads | Responses
 | ---     | ---     | ---